kevschoo/04-2D-Platformer/README.md

 Project for MSCH-C220, 3/27/2021

 A simple 2D platforming game where you avoid enemies and collect coins.
+Level 1 is a plains looking biome.
+Level 2 is a snowy and lava filled biome with a castle.

 ## Implementation
 Built using Godot 3.2.3